Canon Permutation Posets: Introduction

-In Section~\ref{sec:narayana} we give a poset model whose descent polynomial is the Narayana polynomial.
-The underlying posets turn out to be structured such that all labeled versions of them, in the sense of $(P,w)$-partitions, have similar descent polynomials, from which Theorem~\ref{thm: sergi} follows in a few short steps, as we outline in Section~\ref{sec:ordpollabelposets}.
-The philosophy of our \emph{ansatz} is that we consider the poset from Section~\ref{sec:narayana}, whose descent polynomial is the Narayana polynomial, and then sum $(P,w)$-descent polynomials over certain labelings $w$ of this fixed poset, which gives rise to the product structure exhibited in Theorem~\ref{thm: sergi}.
+In Section~\ref{sec:narayana}, we give a poset model whose descent polynomial is the Narayana polynomial.
+The underlying posets turn out to be structured such that all labeled versions of them, in the sense of $(P,\omega)$-partitions, have similar descent polynomials, from which Theorem~\ref{thm: sergi} follows in a few short steps, as we outline in Section~\ref{sec:ordpollabelposets}.
+The philosophy of our \emph{ansatz} is that we consider the poset from Section~\ref{sec:narayana}, whose descent polynomial is the Narayana polynomial, and then sum $(P,\omega)$-descent polynomials over certain labelings $\omega$ of this fixed poset, which gives rise to the product structure exhibited in Theorem~\ref{thm: sergi}.
 Our proof generalizes immediately to the canon polynomial $C^m_n(x)$ for general~$m$.
 The palindromicity of canon polynomials follows organically from the structure of the involved posets; indeed, we give three direct explanations for this palindromicity (Theorem~\ref{thm: multiplication}, Proposition~\ref{prop:oneposet}, and Theorem~\ref{them: subposet} below).

-In Section~\ref{sec:amphibians}, we will extend our results to subposets of $P\times [n]$ with some relations missing between different copies of $P$, i.e., those of the form $(p,j) \prec (p,j+1)$.
-These subposets give intermediary descent polynomials situated between those for canon permutations and multiset permutations.
+In Section~\ref{sec:amphibians}, we extend our results to subposets of $P\times [n]$ with some relations missing between different copies of $P$, i.e., those of the form $(p,j) \prec (p,j+1)$.
+These subposets give intermediary descent polynomials situated between those for canon permutations and multiset permutations which we call \textit{dissonant canon permutations}.
 We show that palindromicity extends to this intermediary class.